nysol/mcmd/README.md

  called "pipe", thus the output of each process feeds directly as input to the next one.
  These features are the same as the UNIX philosophy.
- With M-Command, an information system can be created based solely using M-Command and UNIX utilities on a UNIX platform.
+ With MCMD, an information system can be created based solely using MCMD and UNIX utilities on a UNIX platform.

-# install
+# Installation

 ## requirements
 ### target OS